jayronsoares/cloudcosts/README.md

 - Ensure that the PostgreSQL database tables are set up and accessible with the provided credentials.

-- This script serves as a foundation for AWS cost analysis and optimization.
-Further data analysis and cost reduction actions may require additional customizations based on your organization's specific requirements.

-- Always test the code in a development environment before deploying to production.

-- For improved security, store sensitive credentials as environment variables and use IAM roles with appropriate permissions for AWS access.

 Feel free to customize and extend the script as needed to suit your infrastructure and cost optimization needs.